 - Last but certainly not least is taking a jetboat ride down the Colorado River!
 This one even goes at sunset and includes dinner…you really can’t beat a sunset with those red rocks in the background.

 Where to Stay in Moab: Alright, so I have a secret for you.
 We opted to stay outside of Moab in Castle Valley, a quaint little place with approximately 0% cell service.
 We stayed at the Castle Valley Inn, and it was amazing…say hello to delicious fresh breakfasts, a hot tub under the stars, and the cutest rooms ever.
+For 3 days in Moab, it is the perfect place to stay!
 It’s a small B&B, so if they’re booked (or you’re traveling as a family), another good option would be Red Cliffs Lodge.
 It’s a little closer to Moab, and there are plenty of cabins along the river.
-If you’re traveling with a larger group, you’ll probably want to opt for an Airbnb in Moab.
-Use my link for savings on your first stay!

 Getting to Moab: I’d recommend searching through CheapOair for flights to either Salt Lake City or the Moab airport.
 They scan tons of different travel discount sites and feature special flight deals.
 Salt Lake was way cheaper and easier due to a $120 flight deal from Tampa (Yay!), but Moab is going to be a few hours less driving.